API Key-Based Authentication

 Prerequisites

-• You must already have created an API key.
-See Creating API Credentials.
+- You must already have created an API key.
+You can find instructions for doing so in Create API Credentials.

-• You must have your API key ready and available to make basic API calls as you go through this guide.
+- You must have your API key ready and available to make basic API calls as you go through this guide.
 To simplify the process, we recommend putting your API key into a local environment variable in your shell as shown below.
 In some cases, you'll pass it as a Base64-encoded value, which we will also put into an environment variable.
+You can Base64 encode your API key with a client uniform resource locator (cURL) command.

 API_KEY='apiKeySecretValue'